Friday, October 24, 2025

 A photo backdrop has been under consideration all along

-In my previous post, I noted my notion of trying Bob Frankron's approach to completing a scene in fifteen steps.
+In my previous post, I noted my notion of trying Bob Frankrone's approach to completing a scene in fifteen steps.
 There, I listed fifteen steps to completing the Nooksack Valley produce complex spur scene.
 In that list, the sixth step was to add a photo backdrop a la Paul Dolkos.
 As I was preparing a clinic to present for my NMRA division, my focus for the last couple of weeks was on this step.

 Early in my planning for this scene, I researched packing plant images, both for structures and entire scene images.
-In my Google image searches, I came across this site that included a photo that included the section seen to the left.
+In my Google image searches, I came across this site that included a photo that featured the section seen to the left.
 This scene is fairly modern and includes modern semi-trailers, but it was the best starting point I found.

 After living with the original image leaning in place, I decided to make some changes.
 I took a fairly analog approach.
 I printed out the original image and resized it to what seemed appropriate on my inkjet printer/copier/scanner.
 Then I printed several copies to create a collaged version of what I thought I wanted.
 Using a sharp number 11 blade and glue stick I made several changes by covering the trailer, removing the large fruit boxes, and extending the building to the left in my final collaged image.